 Drone specialist Potensic, launched the Elfin in 2020.
 As you'll see in our dedicated Potensic Elfin drone review, it shares a similar appearance and costs almost as much as our current best cheap drone, the Ryze Tello.
 Also launched in the same year was the Eachine E58 Pro – an upgraded version of the original Eachine E58.
 But while the Eachine model is classed in the same toy drone category as the Tello, it costs around £25 less and closely resembles a mini version of the much more capable DJI Mavic Pro.

 So how do these two toy drones fair against each other?
 Yes, the Elfin costs a few quid more, but is it worth the extra spend or does the Eachine E58 Pro represent better value for money?
-(Or if you're in the market to spend a bit more on a more serious model, head over to our round-up of the best drones around.)
+(If you're in the market to spend a bit more on a more serious model, head over to our round-up of the best drones around, or for something very basic, check out the best kids drones.)

 Before we get into our bargain drone battle though, rules that came into force in 2021 mean that before flying any camera-equipped drone outdoors in the UK, you'll first need to obtain an Operator ID.
 You'll find more info in our drone regulations explainer, and to purchase an ID, head over to the CAA website.